Port of Hull: William Wright Dock

-While the Albert Dock was still under construction, the Dock Company obtained another act in 1866 allowing the extension of the dock westwards, and an 1867 Act (Note: Allison (1969) gives an incorrect date of 1865 for the authority to build the William Wright Dock.) that allowed further expansion to the west and south.
+While the Albert Dock was still under construction, the dock company obtained the Hull Docks Act 1866 (29 & 30 Vict. c. lxxvii) allowing the extension of the dock westwards, and the Hull Docks Act 1867 (30 & 31 Vict. c. xxv) (Note: Allison (1969) gives an incorrect date of 1865 for the authority to build the William Wright Dock.) that allowed further expansion to the west and south.

 Construction began in 1873, with R. A. Marillier as engineer and John Hawkshaw as consulting engineer.
 The dock was planned as an 8 acre extension of the Albert Dock accessed via a 60 foot channel.
 The foundation stone was formally laid by William Wright in 1876.

-The dock opened in 1880 and was named William Wright Dock after the chairman of the Dock Company.
+The dock opened in 1880 and was named William Wright Dock after the chairman of the dock company.
 The dock was 5.75 acre in size.

 The 2013 storm surge (Cyclone Xaver) caused damage to the north-western wall of the dock—as a result Associated British Ports (ABP) sought to infill approximately 2000 m2 of the dock as a repair.